Blog

 G2 Rating: 4.7/5

-• Excellent customer service and onboarding support.
+• Highly rated customer service and onboarding support

 Loopio offers tiered plans:

-• Essentials: Basic library + project management.
+• Essentials: Basic library and project management

-• Plus: Enhanced library + CRM integrations.
+• Plus: Enhanced library and CRM integrations

-• Advanced: Multi-language + advanced workflows.
+• Advanced: Multi-language support and advanced workflows

-• Enterprise: Custom deployments for large enterprises.
+• Enterprise: Custom deployments for large enterprises

 3. Responsive (RFPIO)